Allied Arts of Whatcom County

 Celebrating 80 years, Tacoma Art Museum serves the diverse communities of the Pacific Northwest through its collections, exhibitions, and learning programs, emphasizing art and artists from the Northwest and broader western region.

-Zhi LIN: In Search of the Lost History of Chinese Migrants and the Transcontinental Railroads, paintings that refocus attention on the overlooked yet vital history of the Chinese laborers of the 19th century.
+To Feb 18 Zhi LIN: In Search of the Lost History of Chinese Migrants and the Transcontinental Railroads, paintings that refocus attention on the overlooked yet vital history of the Chinese laborers of the 19th century.

 REPRESENTING: Dale Chihuly, Georgia O'Keeffe, Frederic Remington, Guy Anderson, Kenneth Callahan, Morris Graves, Mark Tobey, Camille Patha, Matika Wilbur, Camille Pissaro, Aguste Renoir, Marie Watt, Julie Speidel, Scott Fife, Ginny Holzer, Cappy Thompson, William Morris, Grafton Tyler Brown, Deborah Butterfield, Joseph Goldberg, Paul Horiuchi, Jeffry Mitchell, George Tsutakawa.
 Flora C. Mace, Dante Marioni, Paul Marioni, Toots Zynsky, Shaun Peterson, Ed Mell, Kevin Red Star, John Nieto, Albert Bierstadt, John Mix Stanley, Thomas Moran.